 This post may contain affiliate links.
 See our disclosure policy.

-This truly is The Best Clam Chowder Recipe ever.
+This truly is the Best Clam Chowder Recipe ever.
 The secret is steaming fresh clams yourself.
-It’s easier than you think and totally worth the extra effort!
+It’s easier than you think, and the incredible flavor is totally worth the extra effort!

 Where to Purchase Fresh Clams